 CaseyGerry represented a mall against a building products manufacturer in recovering the cost of removal of its asbestos-containing fireproofing material from the building.
 The case went to trial, and Casey Gerry obtained a jury verdict of $14.1 million.
 The defendant ultimately paid more than $16 million with the addition of interest, as the case was appealed all the way to the California Supreme Court.

-While each of these cases differ, one fact remains the same.
+While each of these cases differs, one fact remains the same.
 A defective product led to unexpected and catastrophic injuries.
 CaseyGerry’s clients prevailed in these lawsuits, obtaining justice and compensation for their losses.